FRSA National Conference 2021

 - The extent to which the author demonstrates an understanding of the impact of service delivery on clients and/or service providers in the chosen stage in the family life course

-- The extent to which the presentation will explore how best clients and/or service providers within our sector and/or across sectors can work to ‘build the future and pave the way to new horizons’
+- The extent to which the presentation will explore how best clients and/or service providers within our sector and/or across sectors can work to ‘connect, innovate and transform together’

 - The extent to which the presentation will be engaging and informative